panguojun/Coordinate-System/README.md

 ## Applications in Differential Geometry

-Coord can be used to transport vectors in a curved space from a natural coordinate system to a curved coordinate system.
-The coordinate system can be represented in exponential form as C = e^(V).
-The curvature can be calculated by comparing two paths projected onto the u and v curves, using Gu and Gv.
+Coord can transport vectors from a natural coordinate system to a curved coordinate system in a curved space.
+The curvature can be determined by comparing two paths projected onto the u and v curves, which is done using Gu and Gv.
+Gu and Gv represent the gradients of rotational changes of vectors along the u and v.

-The spatial curvature can be computed using a coordinate system, and the Riemann curvature tensor in the u,v coordinate system is given by:
+By using a coordinate system, the spatial curvature can be calculated, and the Riemann curvature tensor in the u,v coordinate system is given by:

 ```
 Ruv = Gu*Gv - Gv*Gu - G[uv]